 Onto the East MacDonnell Ranges!
 Make sure you put Trephina Gorge Nature Park on your to-do list.
 With its rugged landscape and significance to the Eastern Arrernte Aboriginal people, it’s not one to miss.
 Part of the landscape also connects to the Wallaby Dreaming Trail.

-The Park has heaps of easy-to-access walking trails and picnic spots, giving you plenty of opportunities to check out the rocky walls of the Gorge and the sandy creek bed in the valley.
+The Park has heaps of easy-to-access walking trails and picnic spots, giving you plenty of opportunities to check out the rocky walls of the Gorge and the sandy creek bed in the valley, which makes this one of the best places to visit in the Northern Territory.

 Welcome to the ‘Island of Smiles’ AKA the Tiwi Islands!
 There are two main islands, Bathurst and Melville, and it takes about two hours to reach them from Darwin.
 Made even more famous by Miranda Tapsell’s recent rom-com Top End Wedding – the islands are known for their rugged natural beauty and the strong culture and traditions of the Tiwi people.